 I did this because they represent the first comments I got when I announced the Ask Throttle Initiative, so I wanted to encourage them.

-Going further, it will be strictly on a first come first served basis – there’ll be no further exceptions.
+Going further, things will be strictly on a first-come, first-served basis: there’ll be no further exceptions.

 That’s it for this Sunday…keep a date next week as I take on and publish S1E2 of Ask Throttle.